ceph/ceph.io/src/en/news/blog/2021/visual-regression-testing-ceph-dashboard/index.md

 - How to work on problems together.
 - Reviewing other's code.
 - Efficient communication.
-- PR ettiquettes.
+- PR etiquettes.
 - Working in scrum environment.

 Also I can't thank my mentors Ernesto Puerta and Alfonso Martinez and the whole Ceph dashboard team enough for their constant support, reviews, feedback and what not.
 Things I've learnt during my period have not only made me an overall better programmer, but also the real world experience I gained, has been priceless.

 ## Project

 The project that I worked on was "Visual Regression Testing of Ceph Dashboard", so Visual Regression Testing checks what the user will see after any code changes have been executed by comparing screenshots taken before and after code changes.
-This project immidiately caught my eye when I first saw it on GSoC's project list, I had never heard of visual testing then and it just seemed like a very interesting idea.
+This project immediately caught my eye when I first saw it on GSoC's project list, I had never heard of visual testing then and it just seemed like a very interesting idea.
 I dived deep into the project and it just kept getting better, there were all these amusing topics like pixel by pixel bitmap matching, anti-aliasing, browser offsets, etc. that I never lost interest from.
 In this blog post, I'll guide you through my project and the challenges I faced in my journey.

 ## Visual Regression Testing